the-woose/bash_scripts/README.md

 Run android virtual machines directly from terminal.
 Requires android sdk tools to be installed

 ## ghostscript_invert.sh :
-Inverts PDF file colors based on CMYK counterparts
+Inverts PDF file colors based on CMYK counterparts.
+Requires ghostscript to be installed